 Vogt brings an 11-year coaching career to UC Davis that including stops at UW Platteville (2003-04), Bradley ('04-'11) and Western Illinois ('11-'12).
 Vogt has been a part of five postseason teams throughout those 11 years, including Bradley's 2006 Sweet 16 run.
 In back-to-back years, teams Vogt coached set single-season school records for the most Division I wins - 18 at Western Illinois and 14 at UC Davis.

 A native of Milwaukee, Wisconsin, Vogt graduated from Lakeland College in 2002 with a bachelor's degree in marketing.
 An outstanding player for the Muskies, Vogt was a three-time all-conference performer and scored 1,123 points throughout his career.
 He is ranked No. 2 all-time with 183 three-point field goals and was amongst the Div.
 III national leaders in three-point percentage during both his junior and senior seasons.

-Vogt and his wife, Erin, live in Davis with their two children, Jackson and Nolan.
+Vogt and his wife, Erin, live in Davis with their three children: Jackson, Nolan and Avery.